hyphacoop/handbook/guides.md

 💻 **Desktop and 📱Mobile.** Follow [`link.hypha.coop/calls`](https://link.hypha.coop/calls) to our default conference platform.

+🎤 **Mic Selection** - Some browsers (such as FireFox) you will ask you for your microphone selection at the same time the browser asks you for permission to use the microphone.
+Other browsers (such as Chrome) will not.
+In those cases you will have to proceed to the `Echo Test` and answer `No` to `Do you hear audio?`.
+This will bring up a dialog to change your mic input.
 📞 **Phone**
   1. Ask a member already in the conference room for the pin number which is shown in the `Public Chat` area.
   2. Use the private dial-in number from our [technical BigBlueButton documentation](https://github.com/hyphacoop/organizing-private/blob/master/documents/infrastructure/bigbluebutton.md#connection-details).